We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Regular flossing improves overall gum health and should reduce gum bleeding over time.

-Smoking is a major cause of gum disease, according to the Centers for Disease Control and Prevention (CDC).
+Smoking is a major cause of gum disease, according to the

 Smoking harms the body’s immune system, meaning the body is less able to fight off the bacteria that naturally stick to the gums.